thoughtbot/goal-oriented-git/src/2-1-read-the-history.md

 `# cd examples/2-1-read-the-history
 `! git log -n 1 | head -n 1

 These identifiers are very important.
-Many of the ways of using our Git history involve referring to specific commits, and we often do that using these unique identifiers.
+Many of the ways we can use our projects' Git history involve referring to specific commits, and we often do that using these unique identifiers.

-As a concrete example, `git log` has shown us the commit messages, but what if we want to see the changes contained in one of these commits?
+Often the full output of `git log` is more than we need: a short summary of each commit would be enough, without authors, dates, or even the full commit message.
+The `git log` command accepts many options to customise the format of the output; one of the most useful is `--oneline`, which only outputs the first line of the commit message, and the first few characters of the unique identifier:

+`# cd examples/2-1-read-the-history
+`! git log --oneline

+Running `git help log` will give you comprehensive documentation on the other ways you can customise the output of `git log`.

 ## The `git show` command

-The `git show` command will show you the contents of a specific commit, which means we need to tell it which commit to show; this is the first of many examples of a place where we can use a commit's unique identifier.
+While `git log` gives us an overview of many commits, the `git show` command will show the contents of a specific commit.
+We need to tell it which commit to show; this is the first of many examples of a place where we can use a commit's unique identifier.

 `# cd examples/2-1-read-the-history
 `$ git show c7d5d6876da96f8aff9b08416119ff0178d776cf